ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/suite_construction.rst

 Along the many years of operational use of the `ecFlow` framework, several tools and frameworks have been developed to facilitate the construction of suites.
 For new developments, :pyflow-docs:`pyflow <content/introduction.html>` is the recommended framework to follow and it is the one that will be presented in this chapter.
-`pyflow` provides an extensive documentation with many examples and best practices recommendations and it is, therefore, a good starting point for those not familiar with the framework.
+`pyflow` provides extensive documentation with many examples and best practices recommendations and it is, therefore, a good starting point for those not familiar with the framework.
 This document is not a replacement for the official documentation, but rather a summary of the key points to consider when building ecFlow suites.